 Hot, delicious pizza doesn’t have to be off limits if you’re watching what you eat due to an unruly gut.
 You just need to be careful.
 Some familiar ingredients and pizza toppers are definite no-no’s while others can support your gut health.
-In this Regular Girl’s guide to pizza, we’ll share how to make a pie that pleases your taste buds and your insides.
+In this Regular Girl’s guide to low-FODMAP pizza, we’ll share how to make a pie that pleases your taste buds and your insides.

 Start with a homemade crust

 Don’t be afraid of this low-FODMAP pizza crust recipe from Monash University.
 It’s super easy to make, and unlike other crust recipes, doesn’t require any rise time.
 That means you can prep it while your oven preheats and have dinner on the table in a flash.
 The key to making it tummy friendly is the gluten-free flour.
 Grains such as wheat and rye that contain gluten are high in oligosaccharides.
 That’s one of the carbohydrate types that should be avoided if you are following a low-FODMAP diet.
 Yup, it’s the O in the acronym.
-Note: The low-FODMAP diet isn’t gluten-free, but it is low in this particularly pesky protein.

 Need a primer on FODMAPs and why they sometimes cause digestive distress?
 Check out our guide.